I am a traveling, free range scholar...

-I write.
-I analyze.
-I experiment.
-I do field studies and I try to understand what makes Google users tick.
+I'm a practicing scientist.
+That means I experiment and I analyze.
+I do field studies and I try to understand what makes online researchers tick.

 Why do they sometimes query Google for [ first ], and then not click on anything?

 Why do some Google users only ask one query, while others can go on and on?

 What's different about their search experiences?

 Why?
 This is what drives my work: What do people search for?
 How do they do it?
 How do they understand and use what they've found.